mattsilv/kuzco-linux-cli/README.md

 - Starts and manages multiple Kuzco workers in tmux sessions
 - Supports two modes: fresh start and adding sessions
 - Reads worker configuration from a local config file or environment variables
-- Monitors worker health and automatically restarts unresponsive workers
+- Monitors worker health and optionally auto-restarts unresponsive workers
 - Provides real-time status updates for all worker instances

 ## Requirements